 Stories We Tell

-As an immediate result, youth will no longer be a passive observer of the social injustice but active agents of change, through visual media work.
+The aim of the project was to provide tools so youth will no longer be a passive observer of the social injustice but active agents of change, through visual media work.
 Exposure of international visual storytellers in Kosovo and vice versa, where stories on inter-ethnic living, community cooperation, human rights and social issues are explored, will bring a increased understanding of complexities of communal and inter-ethnic life in Kosovo, as well as bring heightened understanding of many social issues present globally, to local visual storytellers.

 DokuFest has worked intensively in strengthening the ability of selected Kosovo youth with different ethnic backgrounds and of different economic standing in community, in research, storytelling, as well as social media use for voicing their opinions, thus creating the necessary knowledge and infrastructure for youth in Kosovo to effectively use the internet for social change.

 36 young women and man attended the workshops on storytelling and use of social media, a cooperation of DokuFest with Kosovo 2.0.

 Through three sub-grantees , “Lumbardhi Foundation”, “Durmish Asllano” and “Romawood” many high school students from Prizren/Prizren and Plementina (Obiliq/Obilič) have produced one-minute stories on human rights, their daily challenges and struggles.
 Web platform is a sharing virtual space of all these youngsters.
 DokuFest will further support the technical capacity of their production.
 Being viral, the web site is very easily reachable and a mirror of visual inter-ethnic stories that young people of Kosovo have and want to tell.